-Instructor Brian Brutzman, M.A.
-BCBA 0.00 11 Monday - Friday by Email brutzman@msu.edu Office Hours via Zoom appointment Pronouns He/Him/His via Zoom
+Instructor Office Monday - Friday by appointment Hours https://msu.zoom.us/my/bbrutzman

+Email brutzman@msu.edu via

+Pronouns He/Him/His Zoom

 Overview

 This course will provide detailed coverage of the problems, disorders, and varieties of atypical behavior as expressed in adults (primarily).
 We will emphasize the concepts and methods of an integrative, sometimes known as biopsychosocial, perspective on psychopathology as they illuminate the biological, genetic, familial, and social-cultural factors influencing the onset and maintenance of psychological disorders.
 We will give special attention to the contributions of neuroscience to this biopsychosocial perspective.
 Descriptive psychopathology, as typified in the Diagnostic and Statistical Manual of Mental Disorders - Fifth Edition (the DSM-5) will be evaluated with respect to the integrative perspective.
 We will review a range of psychological disorders and will emphasize those that are the most common and have the strongest evidentiary base.